Noah-R/Mulligan-Decider/README.md

 Some functions also use MTGJSON set files, which are available at https://mtgjson.com/downloads/all-sets/

-This is theoretically deployable, but it uses a lot of memory, more than Heroku will give me for free.
-TensorFlow won't let you set a memory limit for CPU, so I'm not sure how to deploy this without paying for a bunch of RAM that I shouldn't need.
-Also, requirements.txt also has a bunch of extraneous stuff.
-None of it is very big but it should be pared down.
+This project is basically complete, but I'm not sure how to deploy it, because TensorFlow won't let me set a memory limit for CPU, so it tries to eat all of the cloud host's RAM and the host kills it.
+It works great on localhost though, download it and do `flask run` at the base directory if you want to try it.

 ## Room for expansion
     Create a neural network to predict mulligan win rates